-It’s important to know when to water your plants and how much is needed.
+It’s important to know when to water your plants and how much is needed, especially in winter months.
 Many people overwater their plants, which can lead to many problems such as root rot, fungal growths, and leaf drop (or dead leaves).

 For best results follow these simple steps:

 1) Check the topsoil for moisture before watering the plant